pascallaliberte/sharpen.page/_posts/2020-06-19-when-having-to-find-buyers-for-your-product.md

 There's a super huge chance none of that will work.

 [If your product doesn't address a hard struggle][struggle], there **won't be enough momentum** to carry a buyer from "I have to move away from my situation" to "this beats my current mish-mash of solutions by a mile".
-There won't be enough moment to [clear the gravitational well][changing-orbit] of [_non-consumption_, your biggest competitor][non-consumption].
+There won't be enough momentum to [clear the gravitational well][changing-orbit] of [_non-consumption_, your biggest competitor][non-consumption].

 [struggle]: {% post_url 2019-09-06-hard-struggle-required %}
 [non-consumption]: {% post_url 2018-12-17-universal-competitor %}